keshavshivkumar/CircleofLife/reports/CircleOfLife.md

 - If the predator is present in that node, then the dictionary is reset and only that node is added to the dictionary with a probability of 1.
 - Otherwise, the node picked gets removed from the belief dictionary, and its probability is distributed to the rest of the nodes.
 - The agent moves assuming the node with highest $P(predator_i)$ to have the predator, and follows the set of rules defined in `Agent1` (the location of the prey is known).
-- The belief of the predator is propogated to the rest of the nodes in the belief dictionary.
+- The belief of the predator is propagated to the rest of the nodes in the belief dictionary.

 ## Observations